 Our Story

-Hard to imagine isn’t it, but the SPLC was started by a group of young mums more than 30 YEARS AGO, aided by a $1500 grant from the City of South Perth, with the Centre opening in February 1985 in the Uniting Church Hall, Broome Street, SOUTH PERTH.
+Hard to imagine isn’t it?
+But the SPLC was started by a group of young mums 40 years ago, aided by a $1,500 grant from the City of South Perth.
+The Centre officially opened in February 1985 in the Uniting Church Hall, Broome Street, South Perth.

-After an inaugural AGM in 1987, the Centre was incorporated in 1988, and in the following year we moved to temporary premises in the Ernest Johnson Hall and then in 1990 to premises owned by the City of South Perth at 12 Labouchere Road.
+After an inaugural AGM in 1987, the Centre was incorporated in 1988.
+In the following year, we moved to temporary premises in the Ernest Johnson Hall, and then in 1990 to premises owned by the City of South Perth at 12 Labouchere Road.

-In late 1998 there was a suggestion that SPLC Inc relocate and merge with the Lady Gowrie Centre in Karawara.
-This idea did not receive full support of the members, and led to several fruitless stop-gap measures being employed.
-Membership dropped perilously low – less than 90.
-Following an emergency meeting, a new Committee was formed and from 1999 there was a re-birth and rapid growth of SPLC Inc. All thanks to the enthusiasm, dedication and advice from members and volunteers and lots of hard work.
+In late 1998, there was a suggestion that SPLC Inc. relocate and merge with the Lady Gowrie Centre in Karawara.
+However, this idea did not receive full support of the members, leading to several fruitless stop-gap measures.
+Membership dropped perilously low–to fewer than 90 member.
+Following an emergency meeting, a new Committee was formed, and from 1999 SPLC Inc. experienced a re-birth and rapid growth, thanks to the enthusiasm, dedication, and hard work of members and volunteers.

-2007 saw the Centre thriving – it received the 2007 Premier’s Australia Day Active Citizenship Award for an outstanding contribution to the Community.
-Our Constitution was updated in March 2009 and again in 2013 to conform to DOCEP’s requirements for an incorporated body.
+By 2007, the Centre was thriving.
+It received the 2007 Premier’s Australia Day Active Citizenship Award for its outstanding contribution to the community.
+Our Constitution was updated in March 2009 and again in 2013 to conform to DOCEP’s requirements for incorporated bodies.

 The views and opinions expressed by various facilitators, teachers and instructors are not necessarily those held by the South Perth Learning Centre Inc. The Centre is a non partisan, non political, and non religious organisation.